FHOOEAIST/neo4j-imdb/README.md

 In order to import the data a neo4j database has to be running on your system.
 The configuration of the connection must be adapted in the `resources/neo4j-config.xml` file.

+For importing the data into the database a csv bulk import statement is used.
+To perform this statement the csv files are exported in the database's import directory.
+For this, the neo4j installation direction has to be filled in the `neo4j-config.xml` as a constructor argument (`neo4jDatabasePath`) of the `TSV2CSV` class.

 ### How to run

 To start the import simple run the main function in the `Neo4jImdbMain` class.